neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/challenges-git-cli-and-remote.md

 ### Part 3

-For now on you are able to push your local changes to the remote repository.
+From now on you are able to push your local changes to the remote repository.

 1. Create new files, add new content to them, remove content, etc.
 2. **Commit** your changes.
 (Make multiple commits)